 Most adoptees just want the questions and curiosity satisfied

 Finally, it might be helpful to keep in mind that the anticipation of getting in contact (how everyone will feel and react etc.) is much more scary than the actual doing of it.
-Many people just want their questions and curiosity satisfied.
+Once a closed adoption is exposed, many people just want their questions and curiosity satisfied.
 Especially in a closed adoption.
 Sharing information or getting in contact with your daughter doesn’t mean that she will necessarily become an active member of your family, or your children’s long lost sibling.
 I’ve spoken with many women over the years who were absolutely terrified to put their stories out in the open, and then experienced such huge relief at the reactions they received from their loved ones.
 Most find that their greatest fears are never realized and ultimately appreciate the opportunity to process both old and new emotions.

 DNA testing and social media may change the nature of previously closed adoptions

 The reality today is that with all of these new technologies–DNA testing, social media, etc.–remaining anonymous in a closed adoption is going to be really difficult, if not impossible.
 If you are proactive about the situation, however, you can take some control over it versus waiting for the chips to fall where they may.
 You might find that confronting this now at this point in your life was absolutely the right timing for you.
 That’s my hope for you